BerserkRugal/BerserkRugal.github.io/_pages/about.md

 I am a Ph.D.
 Student at Beijing Institute of Technology and University of Auckland.
 My research focuses on distributed consensus and threshold public key systems.

 I am currently pursuing the publication of my work in prestigious security and systems conferences, such as USENIX, S&P, CCS, NDSS, and EuroSys.
 While I have not yet reached this milestone, I remain committed to achieving it.
-For reference, here is the list of all the rejections I've received so far:
+For reference, here is the list of all the rejections I've received so far \(first author only\):

 - NDSS 2025 Fall
     - Early Rejected \(Paper AB\): 2.
 Weak Reject, 2.
 Weak Reject, 2024.08.23 01:53 \(UTC+8\)